 Sales funnel is a marketing term used for the journey that potential customers take to complete a purchase.

-The number of people at the beginning of the journey are often much higher than the number of customers who make a purchase.
+The number of people at the beginning of the journey is often much higher than the number of customers who make a purchase.

 Accordingly, a sales funnel or purchase funnel is broken down into three sections – Top Of The Funnel (TOFU), Middle Of The Funnel (MOFU), and Bottom Of The Sales Funnel (BOFU).
 A prospect who is most likely to buy from you is at the BOFU while a prospect who doesn’t know you exist is at the TOFU.